morskyua/SeleniumPractice4/README.md

 7. Verify that the draft is present and subject is correct.

-8. Open the draft email.
+8. Open the draft abstractEmail.

 9. Assert that the reply text is correct.

-10. Delete the draft email.
+10. Delete the draft abstractEmail.

 Scenario 2: Reply to an Email and Verify it in Sent Folder
 Steps:

 1. Open browser and navigate to Gmail login page.

-2. Enter valid email address and password, then click login.
+2. Enter valid abstractEmail address and password, then click login.

-3. Open the first email from Inbox.
+3. Open the first abstractEmail from Inbox.

 4. Click "Reply."